pianoholic0120/CV-Final/README.md

 - if you come across ModuleNotFoundError: No module named 'h5py', you may pip install it or depend on conda where our version is 3.13.0

+- if you come across the issue saying that data must be a sequence (got NoneType) during pose generation of sparse sequences, this is probably due to the error of your data naming format under the testing sequence folder.
+For instance:

+        |-- chess
+            |-- seq-05 (sparse, please note the index!!!!!!!!!!!!!)
+                |-- frame-000000.color.png
+                |-- frame-000000.depth.png
+                |-- frame-000000.depth.proj.png
+                |-- frame-000000.pose.txt
+                |-- frame-000001.color.png
+                |-- frame-000001.depth.png
+                |-- frame-000001.depth.proj.png
+                |-- frame-000002.color.png
+                ...

 Put the generated poses_final.py into the folder of testing sequence to be evaluated

     cd ..